 The third meeting in the series discussed the government’s policy initiatives towards job creation, including how these policies will be rolled out to impact positively on youth unemployment.
 The policy dialogue also served as a platform to launch the Youth and Skills Chapter of the Pan African Coalition for Transformation (PACT).

 ACET acts as the secretariat to PACT, which was launched at the first African Transformation Forum, held in March 2016 in Kigali, Rwanda.
 PACT is a network of like-minded countries, organizations and sponsors sharing valuable knowledge about successful initiatives, policies and reforms to speed up implementation of transformation strategies in Africa.
 PACT is organized around eight thematic chapters, namely agriculture, manufacturing, extractives, resource mobilization and management, regional integration and trade, financial inclusion, youth employment and skills, and power and electricity.

 INCLUDE is a knowledge platform that offers insight into policy matters and research issues related to inclusive development.

 When: Wednesday 28th February 2018 at 9.00am.

-Where: An invitation-only event, which will take place at the Fiesta Royale, Accra, Ghana
+Where: An invitation-only event,took place at the Fiesta Royale, Accra, Ghana

-Who: The dialogue will bring together major stakeholders in the youth employment space.
-These will include policy makers, private sector, civil society, academia, development partners, youth networks and the media.
+Who: The dialogue brought together major stakeholders in the youth employment space.
+These included policy makers, private sector, civil society, academia, development partners, youth networks and the media.